 Here in Canada/USA, kielbasa is often sold in grocery stores labeled as “smoked Polish sausage” or just “kielbasa”.
 “Kielbasa” actually means “sausage” in Polish.
 Did you know that?
 If you want to try another Polish-inspired soup recipe, check out my dill pickle soup.

 I just love soups with sausage and potatoes.
 This is a broth-based soup without any cream, and although everyone knows I love my creamy recipes, this soup (and soups like this) really hit the spot for me as the weather gets cooler.
 And as air-conditioned offices stay cold.
 It’s also a tasty way to pack in some veggies.
-I added some cabbage in here too – it goes wonderfully in soup.
+I added some cabbage in here too – it goes wonderfully in soup (like my cabbage roll soup or Instant Pot cabbage soup).
 I have a sautéed cabbage and kielbasa recipe you may like if that flavor combo appeals to you (it is surprisingly good if you’re not much of a cabbage eater).

 Pro tip: I like to mash some of the potatoes right in the pot to give this kielbasa cabbage soup a little more texture.
 I like to use this quick trick in all sorts of soups that have potatoes.